XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 const extendedCoreTypes = { ...coreTypes }
 extendedCoreTypes['NewType'] = NewType

-const newDefs = new XrplDefinitions(newDefinitionsJson, extendedCoreTypes)
+const newDefs = new UpdatedXrplDefinitions(newDefinitionsJson, extendedCoreTypes)

 // From this point on, we should be able to serialize / deserialize Transactions with fields that have 'NewType' as their Type.